This is step 2 of 3 of Exporting an InDesign layout to a Digital article in Studio.

 Note about why the order should be changed: During import, the text from the InDesign Article will be converted to components of a Digital article.
 This is typically done by using a template.
 Any text that cannot be matched to a component in the template will be added to the end of the Story in the order it is arranged in the InDesign Article.
 It is this order that you can control here.

-Tip: You can also change the order of the components in Studio through drag-and-drop.
+Tip: You can also change the order of the components later in Studio through drag-and-drop.

 Important: After the InDesign Article is created, it can happen that additional frames are added.
 When these frames have content that also needs to be exported, remember to also add these frames to the InDesign Article.
 Do this by adding the frames manually or by deleting the existing InDesign Article and creating a new one.